WW2 History

 The Geheime Staatspolizei (German for "secret state police"), commonly abbreviated as Gestapo, formed the official state secret police force of Nazi Germany.

-Recruited from professional police officers, its role and organisation was quickly established by Hermann G?ring after Hitler gained power in March 1933.
+Recruited from professional police officers, its role and organisation was quickly established by Hermann Goering after Hitler gained power in March 1933.
 Rudolf Diels was the first head of the organization, initially called Department 1A of the Prussian State Police.

 The role of the Gestapo was to investigate and combat "all tendencies dangerous to the State."
 They had the authority to investigate treason, espionage and sabotage cases, and cases of criminal attacks on the Party and State.